daikonk/daikonk/README.md

 ## Fun/Purposeless Projects

-🐈‍⬛[Go Interpreter](https://github.com/daikonk/go_interpreter): An Interpreter in go, with a REPL and a cli option to run code in a file.<br />
+🐈‍⬛[Catt](https://catt-site.vercel.app/): An Interpreter in go defining a language called Catt, with a REPL and a cli option to run code in a file.<br />
 🧂[MIPS Assembly Maze Game](https://github.com/daikonk/mips-maze): A maze game where you collect keys written in assembly (one of my first projects i finished)